upper waypoint

 Please try again

 Health officials say that no person-to-person spread of bird flu has been detected in California, and that the risk of infection for the general public remains low.
-But that doesn’t mean that these headlines aren’t still alarming to read.
+But almost five years after the start of the COVID-19 pandemic, these alarming headlines can be alarming to read.

+The public health experts KQED has spoken throughout the bird flu outbreak affirm that having accurate information about a virus is one way we can all better protect ourselves against future potential threats.
 “H5N1 is really a metaphor for lots of emerging threats in the future where we need to use the lessons we’ve learned during COVID and apply them again,” said Peter Chin-Hong, infectious disease physician at UC San Francisco.
 “We are being vigilant but not afraid.”

 Keep reading for the latest on what researchers know about H5N1 — and how you can think realistically about the risks.
+Or jump straight to:

 What is bird flu?

 Bird flu, or avian flu, has existed among different bird species for centuries and is caused by the influenza A virus.
 Most of the time, the influenza A virus sticks to birds, but some strains can jump to other species.
-The seasonal flu we see each year, for example, is caused by an influenza A virus strain, while another strain of that same virus type caused the 2009 swine flu pandemic that cost tens of thousands of lives around the world.
+The seasonal flu we see each year, for example, is caused by the influenza A virus strain, while another strain of that same virus type caused the 2009 swine flu pandemic that cost tens of thousands of lives around the world.

-Since 2023, another strain of the influenza A virus, H5N1, has mutated enough to infect a wide variety of mammals, including foxes in Finland, sea lions in Peru, and, most recently, dairy cows in the U.S.
+Since 2023, a strain of the influenza A virus, H5N1, has mutated enough to infect a wide variety of mammals, including foxes in Finland, sea lions in Peru, and, most recently, dairy cows in the U.S.

-And since the USDA does not require cattle ranchers to test their herds for H5N1, researchers do not even have a complete picture of how far H5N1 may have spread among American cattle.
+But the USDA does not require cattle ranchers to test their herds for H5N1, researchers do not even have a complete picture of how far H5N1 may have spread among American cattle.

 “The concern about H5N1 has always been there,” said Dr. Jennifer Nuzzo, professor of epidemiology and director of the Pandemic Center at the Brown University School of Public Health.
 “But in the last couple of years, [the virus] started doing things that have been a bit unusual.”